Dawil/bvn-qr-app/README.md

 SiteMap
 =======

     /										# Displays /login if not logged in, otherwise /sessions /login							# Displays a login interface
     /sessions						# Displays a list of sessions and an option to create one /sessions/:id/show	# Displays an individual session
+    /redirect						# The url that catches the google oauth redirect

 Sessions
 --------